-Black licorice, sometimes spelled liquorice, is a polarizing candy.
+Black licorice, sometimes spelled liquorice, is polarizing.
 It has a unique, potent flavor that people tend to either love or hate.
-Fans of black licorice might be winning out, though, because it has a number of impressive health benefits.

 - 1 gram of protein

 - 33 grams of carbohydrates

 - 6 grams of sugar

 Potential Health Benefits of Licorice and Licorice Tea